The Loss of Depth

 Read the full piece in The Guardian.

-A clean hit on the narcissism economy from one of the sharpest columnists in the U.K. A black hole away from the pioneering spirit of the Apollo missions.
+A clean hit on the narcissism economy from one of the sharpest columnists in the U.K. A galaxy away from the pioneering spirit of the Apollo missions.

 2. Gustave Flaubert and the precision of prose